jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Because like in nature, there will be good and bad harvest years, but extinction is never returned from.
 Therefore, making much faster microprocessors each year is not nearly as important as simply continuing to make advanced transistors.

 Following Feynman's advice, we should replace human narratives focused on Intel's people with an understanding of what's actually happening in our technological ecosystem.
 And then tech reviewers, investors, and all of us should investigate the technological environment and identify systemic problems.

-For one, we could write better software.
-Any programmer will admit today's software is often quite inefficient.
-Because computer chips keep getting so much faster, programmers don't need to emphasize optimal code.
-Fixing the programming problem will put less pressure on semiconductor manufacturers to keep improving so fast.

-There's a lot of other ways to help beyond software optimizations.

 In a prior post we noted the huge increase in health care administrators and administration in the American economy since 1970.